Post

 Corporate Social Responsibility (CSR):

 Prioritizing accessibility reflects positivity in a company’s brand.
-It shows that the business regards inclusivity and is committed to serving every community member.
+CSR activities shows that the business regards inclusivity and is committed to serving every community member.
 It helps build brand reputation and customer loyalty.
 By ensuring everyone can access the digital world, they can facilitate a more inclusive society.

 Optimize User Experience: